PeterBid/Vivi-Adventure-Game/README.md

 ### Planning

-First, I started with a wire frame, a pseudo-code, and also wrote down steps I wished to achive each day in order to achieve as many functionalities as possible for my game.
+First, I started with a wire frame, a pseudo-code, and also wrote down steps I wished to achieve each day in order to achieve as many functionalities as possible for my game.

 #### Wire Frame

 <img width="1044" alt="Screen Shot 2022-01-08 at 14 16 50" src="https://user-images.githubusercontent.com/91087641/159046938-7857dbbe-c134-4699-8b0b-61f03d0495fa.png">

-#### Sudo Code
+#### Pseudo Code

 <img width="555" alt="Screen Shot 2022-01-08 at 14 16 57" src="https://user-images.githubusercontent.com/91087641/159047336-106cdce1-193f-4e38-a4b4-b3bdf1460264.png">